 - Overweight and obesity prevalence among women in England is higher in lower-income households compared with higher-income households, but in men there is no association with household income.

-- Around 3 in 10 children aged 2-15 in the UK are overweight or obese by body mass index.
-Overweight and obesity prevalence in children increases with age.
+- Around 3 in 10 children in the UK’s constituent countries are overweight or obese.

 Incidence lifetime risk statistics were calculated from UK incidence 2010 data.